Holomorphic functions on geometrically finite quotients of the ball: Quotients of negatively curved Kähler-Hadamard manifolds

-In another direction, we generalise the results of Dey and Kapovich to non-symmetric spaces.
-In the following two propositions and the subsequent corollaries, which provide an alternative proof of the results of \cite{deyNoteComplexhyperbolicKleinian2020}, $(X,\omega)$ is a simply connected complete Kähler manifold with sectional curvature bounded above by $-1$, and $\Gamma$ a group acting freely and properly discontinuously by holomorphic isometries on $X$.
-One can define the critical exponent $\delta(\Gamma)$ of $\Gamma$ by the same Formula \eqref{eq-def-delta} as for discrete subgroups of $\PU(n,1)$, by choosing an arbitrary point $o$ of $X$ and with $d$ the Riemannian distance associated with $\omega$.
-This number does not depend on the choice of $o\in X$.
-Moreover, in this context, \textit{pinched} means, when referring to the sectional curvature of $(X,\omega)$, that it is bounded below by $-b$, and when referring to the Ricci curvature, that it is bounded below by $-b\omega(\cdot,J\cdot)$, for some constant $b>1$.
+We now state results that are more precise than Proposition \ref{prop-KH-general} and that imply it.
+In the following two propositions and the subsequent corollaries, which provide an alternative proof of the results of \cite{deyNoteComplexhyperbolicKleinian2020}, $(X,\omega)$ and $\Gamma$ are as in the previous subsection.
+In this context, we mean by \textit{pinched}, when referring to the sectional curvature of $(X,\omega)$, that it is bounded below by $-b$, and when referring to the Ricci curvature, that it is bounded below by $-b\omega(\cdot,J\cdot)$, for some constant $b>1$.

 \begin{proposition} Let $C$ be a $\Gamma$-invariant closed and geodesically convex subset of $X$.
 Then the compact connected subvarieties of positive dimension of $X/\Gamma$ are included in $C/\Gamma$.
 Moreover, if the action of $\Gamma$ on $C$ is cocompact, then $X/\Gamma$ is holomorphically convex. \end{proposition}